 How disputes work

 A dispute occurs when an account owner contacts their bank to contest a payment to you for a number of possible reasons.
-When someone files a dispute, the process varies slightly across different card networks, but typically follows a standard pattern shown here:
+When someone files a dispute, the process varies slightly across different card networks, but typically follows a standard pattern, as shown here:

 Disputes lifecycle diagram